[Updated 10/25/21] Christmas has been celebrated as a Christian holiday dating back to A.D. 336.

 As we know by this point in our story, the history of Christmas trees started long before Christmas became the most important Christian holiday.

 Germany is credited with the first legit Christmas tree, with a tradition that kicked off in the 16th century.

-Americans were slow to adapt to this tradition, waiting until the mid-1800s.
-But now Christmas trees are grown in all 50 states, and tens of millions of artificial Christmas trees are sold here every year.
+Americans were slow to adapt to this as one of the Symbols of Christmas, waiting until the mid-1800s.
+But now Christmas tree farms are in all 50 states, and tens of millions of artificial Christmas trees are sold here every year.

 Christmas gift giving is yet another continuation of pagan traditions, in particular the Roman festival of Saturnalia.